1.2 – Transportation and the Physical Environment

 • Agglomeration.
 There is a tendency for activities to agglomerate to take advantage of the value of specific locations.
 The more valuable a location, the more likely agglomeration will take place.
 The organization of activities is essentially hierarchical, resulting from the relationships between agglomeration and accessibility at the local, regional, and global levels.

 Many contemporary transportation networks are inherited from the past, notably transport infrastructures.
-Since the industrial revolution, new technologies have revolutionized transportation in terms of speed, capacity, and efficiency, but the spatial structure of many networks has not changed much.
+Since the Industrial Revolution, new technologies have revolutionized transportation in terms of speed, capacity, and efficiency, but the spatial structure of many networks has not changed much.
 Two major factors can explain this inertia in the spatial structure of some transportation networks:

 • Physical attributes.
 Natural conditions can be modified and adapted to suit human uses, but they are a challenging constraint to escape, notably for land transportation.
 Thus, it is not surprising that most networks follow the easiest (least cost) paths, which generally follow valleys and plains.
 Considerations that affected road construction a few hundred years ago are still in force today, although they are sometimes easier to circumscribe with civil engineering work.